-Thomas Joyce, the chief executive officer of Knight Capital Group Inc. who turned around the hobbled market maker a decade ago, is now fighting to keep the firm afloat after a trading breakdown spurred losses bigger than its profits in the last two years (KCG).
+Thomas Joyce, the chief executive officer of Knight Capital Group Inc. who turned around the hobbled market maker a decade ago, is now fighting to keep the firm afloat after a trading breakdown spurred losses bigger than its profits in the last two years (KCG:US).

 “Tom’s a really solid guy, a good leader,” Paul Roy, the founding partner of London-based investment firm NewSmith Capital Partners LP, said in a telephone interview.
 Joyce worked at Merrill Lynch & Co. through 2001 with Roy, who was head of the global equity markets division.
 “They reacted speedily and they’ve diagnosed the issue and quantified the problem.
 Whatever he’s now putting into place, I’m sure it’s not going to happen again.”

 Knight hired Joyce, 57, just as regulations that had concentrated trading in U.S. stocks on the biggest venues were changing to promote competition.
 Joyce boosted profit and sales by expanding the market-making business and pushing it toward electronic trading, relying on computers that could execute transactions more cheaply than humans on the floor of the 220- year-old Big Board.